 Day 9: Departure

-Please note that itineraries are revised for each departures to incorporate local festivals and events.
+Please note that the order of the itinerary, duration in each valley is altered based on the location of the festivals and events.
 For more information submit Request Detailed itinerary form.

 Trip Accommodation4 star hotels mostly, but good 3 star hotel in Punakha

 RouteParo - Punakha - Phobjikha- Thimphu - Paro

 Trip SeasonsThis group departure is placed to attend festival in Spring & Fall which also has great weather during the period.
 However for private tour it can be done throughput the year.

 Prices & Dates

 Cost is Tiered based on the total sign-ups.